-Free Clubfoot Case Evaluation: If you or a loved one has given birth to a baby with clubfoot after the child was exposed to any of the medications listed in this article in the womb, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Confidential Lawsuit Evaluation: If your child or other loved one was born with a clubfoot, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What is Clubfoot?

 Clubfoot (congenital talipes equinovarus) is a rare but extremely serious birth defect characterized by the feet being rotated inward at the ankle.
 The condition can occur in one or both feet, with the affected extremity being smaller than normal and significantly shorter than normal extremities.
 Though the medical community is still debating what causes the condition, there has been evidence and case studies conducted to suggest that in certain cases clubfoot may be the result of antidepressant use by expecting mothers during the first trimester of pregnancy.

 The following antidepressants have been linked to the development of clubfoot in babies born to mothers who took the drugs during pregnancy (especially during the first trimester, a time when many women may still be unaware they are pregnant):

 - Prozac (fluoxetine)